History of ABS-CBN: 2020: COVID-19 pandemic, franchise renewal issue and shutdown

 On May 5, 2020, ABS-CBN was issued a cease-and-desist order by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida after the NTC refused to renew the network's franchise license earlier in February 2020.
 After meeting controversy and national outcry over the initial NTC refusal, ABS-CBN was initially allowed to operate under a temporary license, with support from both senate and congress.
 Investigations by various government offices showed that the company had no deficiencies or issues.
 There are allegations that the NTC refusal over the franchise renewal was based on the network's critical news coverage of President Rodrigo Duterte's administration.
-The franchise license expired on May 4, 2020, and a day later, ABS-CBN officially signed off in the evening.
+The franchise license expired on May 4, and a day later, ABS-CBN officially signed off in the evening.
 This was the second time the network went off-air after the declaration of martial law by Former President Ferdinand Marcos on September 23, 1972.
 ABS-CBN was forced to suspend operations for all of its physical broadcasting channels (with the exception of Cine Mo!, Yey!, Kapamilya Box Office (KBO) through a blocktime agreement with the AMCARA Broadcasting Network in Metro Manila, Laguna, Iloilo and some portions of Baguio and the cable channels run by the Creative Programs subsidiary of the company).
 The franchise was in the process of renewal, but had however been delayed due to the extension of the enhanced community quarantine to May 15, 2020, 11 days after the scheduled expiration.
 The network went off-air at exactly 7:52 pm (PST) of May 5.

 On June 30, 2020, the NTC issued an alias cease and desist order to ABS-CBN to stop its digital TV transmission on Channel 43 in Metro Manila, as well as a cease and desist order to stop Sky Cable's direct broadcast satellite service Sky Direct.

 On July 10, 2020, members of the House of Representatives, particularly the Committee on Legislative Franchises, voted 70–11 to deny the franchise application of ABS-CBN, citing several issues on the network's franchise.
 Only about 12.94% of the Congress voted for franchise renewal.
-As a result, the network is forced to cease the operations of some of its businesses and laid off its workers by the end of August 2020.
 Its President and CEO, Carlo Katigbak said the company remains committed to the public service, with hoping to find other ways to pursue their mission.
 According to a survey released by the Social Weather Stations or SWS that was released following the rejection of the network's franchise renewal, showed that an overwhelming majority (75%) of all Filipinos want the network back.

-As a result, ABS-CBN Corporation was forced to cease the operations of some of its businesses and lay off its workers on August 31, 2020.
+As a result, it was forced to cease the operations of some of its businesses and laid off its workers by the end of August.
 The number of people who lost their jobs was estimated at 11,000.